“Who are the most innovative companies in ophthalmology?”

 Growing rapidly, they’re the biggest supplier of ophthalmic generic medicines to the NHS and supply over 25 countries globally.
 Their dry eye brand, Evolve, is now the fastest growing product range for dry eyes in the NHS, achieving market leadership in over 10 CG localities in the UK in just over two years.

 Head of Europe, Tom Harrington, explained that Medicom’s mission is to offer quality and affordable preservative free products for everyone.
 Their launch portfolio is also planned to offer new preservative free medicines in therapy areas addressing major problems in eye health like glaucoma, allergy and infection.

 Their current Evolve products offer a range of excellent preservative free formulations covering, at competitive prices both for the NHS and OTC markets.
 With the patient and consumer at the heart of what they do, the Evolve range has proven to be attractive to both consumers and payers.

 There you have it.
 Five extraordinary companies disrupting ophthalmology in their own way.
 As they receive approvals, become commercialised and grow, they’re sure to impact ophthalmology in a big way – with other big corporations in this space taking notice.

 What’s next?
 I can’t wait to see.

-If you’d like to learn more about these exciting companies or would like to tell us about your company and collaborate with us at CM Medical, please get in touch.
+If you’d like to learn more about these exciting companies or would like to tell me about your company, please email me at Becky.Rowlands@medical-cm.com.